mikea/niko/README.md

 # Niko

-Niko is a stack-oriented array programming language.
+Niko is a stack-oriented vector programming language.
-It is primarily inspired by Forth, Lisp and only then by modern array languages.
+It is inspired by Forth, Lisp and by modern array languages.

 ## Building and Running

-Dependencies: `gcc`, `glibc`, `re2c`, `openblas` (or other blas/lapack package).
+Dependencies: `gcc`, `glibc`, `re2c`.

 TODO